enyojs/enyo-docs/developer-guide/best-practices/api-reference.md

 #### Instance Values

 Sometimes, the value of a property will be an instance of a kind--`enyo/Control`, for example.
-In that case, the `@type` tag should use following syntax:
+In that case, the `@type` tag should use the following syntax:

 ```javascript
     @type {module:enyo/Control~Control}